-- FHSSS contributions are limited to a maximum of $15,000 in any one year up to a maximum of $30,000 over all years.
+- FHSSS contributions are limited to a maximum of $15,000 in any one year up to a maximum of $50,000 over 5 years.
 The contributions made within a year must also be within the relevant contribution cap.
 It’s important to remember that only voluntary member contributions, either concessional or non-concessional, can be withdrawn under the FHSSS.

 - While there is no age restriction on making initial contributions, an individual must be 18 or more before requesting a withdrawal and multiple withdrawals are not allowed.
 The allowable withdrawal amount is based on a ‘deemed earning rate’ which could be lower or higher than the actual earning rate and tax will still be payable.